TrickfireRobotics/urc-2023/docs/executing_on_real_rover.md

 Executing code is quite easy, this will walk you through the steps.
 The general steps are as follows:

-1) Turn on Orin, wait for it to boot up.
+1) Turn on the rover's computer (Orin), wait for it to boot up.
 2) Connect to the correct router
 3) SSH (secure shell) into the rover
 4) Change your directory into the folder with the code